venkatram08/venkatram08/README.md

-# Hi there 👋 I'm Venkat Ram Velinedi
+# Hi there 👋

-Welcome to my GitHub!
-I’m a data enthusiast and aspiring software engineer with a passion for analytics, business intelligence, and app development.
+I'm Ram, a data enthusiast with a passion for analytics, business intelligence.
 Currently pursuing my **Master of Science in Engineering Data Science** at the **University of Houston**, I am set to graduate in May 2025.

 ---

 ### 🚀 About Me:
 - 🧑‍💻 I have experience in **Python, SQL, Power BI, Tableau, and Azure**.
-- 🎓 **B.Tech in Computer Science & Engineering** from K L University.
 - 📈 Skilled in **Data Visualization, ETL processes, and Cloud Technologies**.
-- 💼 Previously worked as a **Junior Data Analyst** at LTI-Mindtree and an **Azure Cloud Intern** at AICTE.
 - 📊 Created an academic project on **Flight Price Analysis Dashboard using Tableau**.
-- 🏗️ Currently, I’m working on a **Maps App** using Flutter and Mapbox and a **Car Comparison Website** to enhance user experience in car selection.

 ---